Budget for attic ladder installation costs based on factors such as materials, permits, labor, preparation work, related projects, and more.

 Installing a trellis cost an average of $1,200

-Materials range from $50 to $150 per linear foot, accounting for 75% of your total project cost.
+Trellis materials range from $50 to $150 per linear foot and make up 75% of your total project cost.

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.